anishathalye/periscope/README.md

 **`psc scan` scans for duplicates**

 Scans paths for duplicates and populates the database with information about duplicates.
 Scans the current directory if given no argument.
-This command clears all information from previous scans.
+Scanning is incremental; if you want to start from scratch, run `psc finish` first.

 **`psc refresh` removes deleted files from the database**